ksondz/apache-fineract-api/docs/guide.md

 const apiWrapper = new Wrapper();
 ```

-Create new instance and path options. <br/>
+Create new instance and with options. <br/>
-Options include username and password to authenticate in the open source [Apache Fineract API](https://demo.openmf.org/api-docs/apiLive.htm#top)<br/>
+This wrapper uses HTTP Basic Auth to authenticate in the open source [Apache Fineract API](https://demo.openmf.org/api-docs/apiLive.htm#top)<br/>
 Default username is 'mifos' and password is 'password'
 ```js
 const Wrapper = require('apache-fineract-api');